Shimoneta: Light novels

 The first light novel volume was published on July 18, 2012 by Shogakukan under their Gagaga Bunko imprint.
-Eleven volumes and one extra have been published.
+Eleven volumes and one extra were published.

+Volumes

 Manga

-A manga adaptation by Yuzuki N', titled, Shimoneta to Iu Gainen ga Sonzai Shinai Taikutsu na Sekai: Man**-hen (下ネタという概念が存在しない退屈な世界 マン●篇), was serialized in Mag Garden's Monthly Comic Blade from March 28, 2014 to February 5, 2016.
+A manga adaptation by Yuzuki N', titled, Shimoneta to Iu Gainen ga Sonzai Shinai Taikutsu na Sekai: Man**-hen (下ネタという概念が存在しない退屈な世界 マン●篇), was serialized in Mag Garden's Monthly Comic Blade from March 28, 2014, to February 5, 2016.

+Volumes

 Anime

 An anime television series adaptation was announced by Gagaga Bunko in October 2014.
 The series was produced by J.C.Staff and directed by Youhei Suzuki, with Masahiro Yokotani handling the scripts, Masahiro Fujii designing the characters, and Akiyuki Tateyama composing the music.
 It aired on AT-X, Tokyo MX, KBS, CTC and other channels from July 4 to September 19, 2015.
 SOX performed the opening theme "B Chiku Sentai SOX", while Sumire Uesaka performed the ending theme "Inner Urge".

-Funimation licensed the series in North America.
+Funimation licensed the series for simulcast in North America.
 In Australia and New Zealand, the series is licensed by Madman Entertainment, who simulcasted the series on AnimeLab.